lliendo/Radar/README.rst

 Acknowledgments
 ---------------

-* To `Ricardo Maia <https://openclipart.org/user-detail/ricardomaia>`_ for its wonderful Openclipart logo !
+* To `Ricardo Maia <https://openclipart.org/user-detail/ricardomaia>`_ for its wonderful Radar Openclipart logo.
+* To John Curley for reviewing the english version of the documentation.

 Contact